-A Blog Writer Asked if Gorilla Trekking in Uganda or Rwanda – is it really worth it?
-Our Answers
+Gorilla Trekking in Uganda or Rwanda – is it really worth it? – the Answers

-The Fynbos Guy ( South African who never has come near the Mountain Gorillas in South Africa- there are none) thought that Gorilla Tracking was not worth the money, time and effort.
-He had never tracked the gentle giants of Bwindi Impenetrable Forest in Uganda or Rwanda’s Volcanoes National Park and was making a judgment based on preconceived ideas, some of them wrong-his blog however motivated us to write a response to his various points.
+The Fynbos Guy ( South African who never has come near the Mountain Gorillas – (in South Africa there are none) thought that Gorilla Tracking was not worth the money, time and effort.
+He had never tracked the gentle giants of Bwindi Impenetrable Forest in Uganda or Rwanda’s Volcanoes National Park and was making a judgment based on preconceived ideas, some of them wrong-his humorous blog, however, motivated me to write a response to his various points.

 So what are my gripes?

-Firstly, it costs a truck load of cash.
-The permit to actually go and see them will set you back $500 and that’s before the flights transfers and accommodation.
+Firstly, it costs a truckload of cash.
+The permit to actually go and see them will set you back $500 (now 600 USD in Uganda and 15oo USD in Rwanda for permits alone) and that’s before the flight transfers and accommodations.
 I just don’t have that kind of money.
 (Maybe that’s why I’m so grumpy about it.)

 Secondly, despite all this money you’re flinging all over the place, you only get to spend an hour with the gorillas.
 An hour!
 I spend more time than that in traffic every day.
 And you can’t even go if you’ve got a cold or a sore throat.

 Then there’s the discomfort.
 Ever been in a rainforest?
 I have, and it doesn’t take long to work out why they’re called rainforests.
-It’s wet and gloomy and mildewy and full of biting, buzzing insects.
-The paths are mud slides, the humidity unbearable and the heat sapping.
-Give me a mild and breezy savannah any day.
+It’s wet and gloomy and mildew and full of biting buzzing insects.
+The paths are mudslides, the humidity unbearable and the heat sapping.
+Give me a mild and breezy Savannah any day.

-Let me try to give you the realty regarding Gorilla Tracking or Trekking as the Fynbos Guy puts it and start with the simple Question – are the thousands of visitors to Uganda, Rwanda, disappointed after spending one hour with the Mountain Gorillas?
+Let us try to give you the reality about Gorilla Tracking or Trekking as the Fynbos Guy puts it and start with the simple Question – are the thousands of visitors to Uganda, Rwanda, disappointed after spending one hour or even 4 on the Gorilla Habituation Experience with the Mountain Gorillas?

 Answering the Fynbo Guy’s objections to “Gorilla Trekking in Uganda or Rwanda – is it really worth it?”

-The cost of a permit presently is 600 USD in Uganda (450 during April- May -November (750 USD in Rwanda for permits) – a lot of money, yes, but as I wrote in a blog page recently – that 500 USD pays for many things, including the protection and conservation of the endangered Mountain Gorillas which are actually growing in numbers at the rate of 3.7% a year, in part due to the 600 USD or as I call it – Track for Cash.”
-One must also consider that the local communities benefit directly from the 600 USD permit fee since they receive a portion of it.
+The cost of a permit presently is 600 USD in Uganda, 1500 USD in Rwanda for a permit) – a lot of money, yes, but as I wrote in a blog page recently – that Permit Cost pays for many things, including the protection and conservation of the endangered Mountain Gorillas which are actually growing in numbers at the rate of 3.7% a year, in part due to the Permit Prices or as I call it – Track for Cash.”
+One must also consider that the local communities benefit directly from the 600 USD in Uganda or 1500 USD permit fee in Rwanda since they receive a portion of it.

-It is however a very magical, memorable hour, a once in a lifetime experience – the Mountain Gorillas of Uganda or Rwanda cannot be visited in any zoo in the world.
-They are simply not there, they have never survived in captivity – they are born free and can only live free and you can only visit them in their habitat such as the one in Bwindi Impenetrable Forest or Volcanoes National Park
+It is, however, a very magical, memorable hour, a once in a lifetime experience – the Mountain Gorillas of Uganda or Rwanda cannot be visited in any zoo in the world.
+They are simply not there, they have never survived in captivity – they are born free and can only live free and you can only visit them in their habitats such as the one in Bwindi Impenetrable Forest or Volcanoes National Park

 That one hour is designed for the well-being of the Gorillas as they continue with their day – minimize the chance of infections such as colds, flu, measles and whatever else